iMoriton/DGMF/README.md

-You need to download the [llama2](https://huggingface.co/meta-llama/Llama-2-7b-chat) model before you can run this code.
+You need to download the [llama2](https://huggingface.co/meta-llama/Llama-2-7b-chat) model and set your openai api in dall_e3.py before you run this code.

 **Quick Start**